aklokov/validity/README.md

 }

 const vehicleValidator = ObjectValidator<Vehicle>({
-  licencePlate: // some complex validation here,
+  licencePlate: // some complex custom validation here,
   driver: [required, personValidator]
   passenger: personValidator
 });
 ```

-If passenger is absent, then result.passenger._valid => true;
-If passenger is present, then _valid flag is calculated by validation rules.
+Note: when passenger is null, then result.passenger._valid will be evaluated to true, otherwize it is calculated by validation rules.

 # nesting arrays
 ```